 Friends in Faith is a ministry serving the needs of developmentally disabled adults.
 The central meaning of Jesus' ministry was bound up in the fact that He sought the company of people with special needs and those who were forced to live on the fringe of society.
 Our goal is to bring Christ's message to persons with developmental disabilities in a warm and inviting environment.

-The pilgrims of Santiago are dedicated to feeding the day laborers of Lake Forest on Saturday mornings.
-Currently nine different teams meet Saturday mornings, in the Parish Hall kitchen, at 9am and prepare breakfast burritos for the day laborers.
-In too many cases this is the only meal they will have on Saturday.
+Currently nine different teams meet Saturday morning, in the Parish Hall kitchen, at 9am and prepare breakfast burritos for the day laborers.

 This ministry follows Jesus’ instruction to Peter as described in John 21:17 feed my sheep.
 While this bible passage is recognized as feeding spiritual food, our ministry follows the conviction to be able to focus on the spiritual needs the body must also be fed.